MohamedAbdulwahab/CodeWars/README.md

 # CodeWars Challenges

-## I have created this repository to track my solutions to CodeWars challenes.
-Feel free to look through my solutions if you believe they are helpful.
+This repository contains my solutions to CodeWars challenges.\n Feel free to look through my solutions or use them as a guidance if you believe they are helpful.